-For the past few years, microbrews and craft beers have been taking America by storm.
+In recent years, microbrews and craft beers have been taking America by storm.
 The makers of these small-batch brews are generally recognized for their emphasis on quality, flavor and traditional brewing technique.
-While St. Croix may be an island, you can still find some refreshing, locally made ales and craft brews right in the heart of downtown Christiansted at The Bombay Club.
+While St. Croix may be an island, you can still find some refreshing, locally made ales and craft brews right here on island.

-Raise your glass, take a sip, and savor the creativity and passion shown by our local brewer.
+Whatever you choose for your craft brew, raise your glass, take a sip, and savor the creativity and passion shown by our local brewers.
 Enjoy the complexity of the flavors and ingredients in your beer as you celebrate the fact that you are partaking of this delicious fermented beverage on a beautiful island in the Caribbean.
 Cheers!

 – Jennie Ogden, Editor